wakabibrian/React-Jonas/README.md

 -   Then we specify a function value.
 Do not call a function
 -   We create the event handler function in the component, and pass it in the event handler
 -   For event handlers, always create a function handle... e.g handlePrevious, handleNext

+## 3. What is State in React?

+Details in pdf